beduExpert/Java-Testing-Cognizant-Local-2022/Sesion-04/README.md

-# Sesión 4: Black and White Box Testing
+# Sesión 4: Automation with Selenium and Black and White Box Testing

 ## :dart: Objetivos